OpenRiak/riak_kv/docs/BucketProperties.md

 It is recommended not to use backend sync configuration, and instead control flushing only through use of this bucket property.

-If replicating between clusters and `one` is used as the `sync_on_write` bucket property, then the cluster that receives the PUT form the application will flush to disk on one node - but all clusters receiving the PUT via replication will not be required to flush to disk on any node.
+If replicating between clusters and `one` is used as the `sync_on_write` bucket property, then the cluster that receives the PUT from the application will flush to disk on one node - but all clusters receiving the PUT via replication will not be required to flush to disk on any node.
 The properties of `backend` or `all` are treated equally in source and sink clusters.

 ## aae_tree_exclude